Install AIStor on Ubuntu Server

 Download the AIStor Server

-package.AIStor provides a
+.debpackageAIStor provides a

-architectures.
+.debpackage for theAMD64andARM64architectures.
 Download the package that reflects the host system’s architecture:You can validate the installation by running

-.The DEB package creates a new
+minio --version.The DEB package creates a new

-Retrieve your License File.
+Retrieve your license file

 Log into SUBNET and select the License button in the Deployments view.